tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 Note on the current implementation
 **********************************

-* 802.11g does not support 9 microseconds slot
+* 802.11g supports a default of long slot time (20 microseconds)
 * PHY_RXSTART is not supported
 * 802.11e TXOP is not supported
 * 802.11n/ac MIMO is not supported